Back British Farming

 Food must be of national importance, and that starts with educating young people about where their food comes from and how it is produced.
 Add your name if you agree that children should learn more about food and farming in schools.

-Stop the family farm tax
+Stop the family farm tax campaign

 Ban sky lanterns

 Sky lanterns should be banned.
 They cause fires, litter the countryside and can harm farm animals.
-Help us make the case for a national ban.

 Do you think that children should learn more about food and farming in schools?